Meteor-Community-Packages/Meteor-CollectionFS/README.md

 Have a look at [Live example](http://collectionfs.meteor.com/)

+It's work in progress, I'll take pull requests, feature requests and feedback for optimizing stabillity and speed

 CollectionFS is a mix of both Meteor.Collection and GridFS mongoDB.
 Using Meteor and gridFS priciples we get:
 * Security handling